-One potential confounder that we are unable to examine is how private disaster relief varies between tornadoes where federal disaster assistance does and does not include cash assistance.
+Private disaster relief is a potential confounder.
 Private disaster relief from individuals, the Red Cross, or civic and religious organizations more broadly, may be unequally distributed.
 We might expect private disaster relief to be greater for larger tornadoes (e.g. disaster aid tornadoes), or when there is a higher perceived need due to the absence of government assistance (e.g. no-aid tornadoes).

-We obtained information on all cash grants distributed under the Individual Assistance program via a Freedom of Information Act (FOIA) request.
+We obtained information on all cash grants distributed under the Individual Assistance program via a Freedom of Information Act request.
 Due to privacy considerations, we are only able to access summary cash grant information at the 5 digit ZIP Code level.
 ZIP Codes are spatially much larger than blocks in our sample.
 Even for the largest tornadoes, only a small fraction of a ZIP Code is directly hit (see Appendix Figure 1).
 For this reason, we do not estimate a model that uses the block-level magnitude of cash assistance.
 Rather, we use these data to confirm that the distribution of cash grants paid out coincides with the tornado path.